 The value of a marketing message is obvious for the brand behind it, but how often do you stop to think about what’s in for the recipient?

 Always try to think about the messages you’re sending from the recipient’s point of view.
 Would you engage with it?
 Focus on the incentive and the open rates and click-throughs will look after themselves!

-There are three components of one to one marketing; data, segmentation and individualisation.
+There are three components here; data, segmentation and individualisation.

-The role of data in one to one marketing campaigns
+The role of data in relationship marketing campaigns

 Data is king.